Codecademy/docs/content/html/concepts/tags/terms/i/i.md

 ---
 Title: '<i>'
-Description: 'Used to set off HTML text for some reason, as idiomatic, tecnical, taxonomical and so on.
+Description: 'Used to set off HTML text for some reason, as idiomatic, technical, taxonomical and so on.
 Typically rendered as italic.'
 Subjects:
   - 'Web Development'
   - 'Web Design'